-But this is not just a home DIY problem – angle grinder accidents are also common in construction and engineering.
+But this is not just a home DIY problem – accidents with angle grinders and other rotating tools are also common in construction and engineering.

 Injuries are most often caused by shattering of the abrasive wheel, but they can also result from contact with the wheel, kickback, clothing or hair entanglement, sparks or electric shock.

-Also, cutting using a high-speed disc can cause projectiles like fragments of concrete, stone etc. to fly off in all directions and cause injury.
+Also, cutting using a high-speed disc or blade can cause projectiles like fragments of concrete, stone etc. to fly off in all directions and cause injury.

 So how can you avoid injuries when using an angle grinder?
-Let’s take a look at angle grinder safety.
+Let’s take a look at rotating tool safety.

 The first step to keeping yourself safe when using an angle grinder is wearing appropriate PPE.
 This includes work gloves and boots, safety goggles, hard hat and a dust mask.
 Make sure the safety goggles shield both the front and side of the eye.